Lantern acquired in March 2005.

 Like the XGS 103, the 2600 can accommodate a variety of lamps and gear, and so the gear tray is riddled with screw holes for the positioning of all types of gear.

 The gear tray is also hinged.
 The ignitor is dated as being from June 1998 and the canopy is date-stamped to being from January 1998.
 I therefore estimate that the lantern was probably installed in late 1998 to early 1999.
-The tapping on the ballast can be altered so that it runs a 50w SON lamp instead of a 70w one.
+The tapping on the ballast can be altered in order to allow for a 50 W lamp to be fitted, rather than a 70 W lamp, as is the current arrangement.

 I decided then to get to work on the lantern straight away, and so everything was removed from it.
 This was a much easier task than I had expected - it only took a few minutes to strip the lantern down into individual pieces.
 The object above the post top adaptor is the side entry plug - this just pushes into place on the bracket entry.